artinkim/artin.kim/content/unlisted/sensorless-observer.md

 This process is also reversable, given three phase currents you can use the clarke and parke transforms to get all the way to the $dq$-frame.

-As you may have noticed, bridgine the gap between the $\alpha\beta$-frame and
+As you may have noticed, bridging the gap between the $\alpha\beta$-frame and
 $dq$-frame requires knowledge of the rotor's position.

 This, at last, is why an *observer* is needed.